by Amba Wilkes

 - Celebrating personal events: Send your customers a one-off discount on their milestones such as a birthday or anniversary alongside personally recommended products.
 This not only helps to show how much you value your customers but can also encourage them to reengage with your brand.

-- Gather content from your customers: Automating messages such as reviews and feedback that are relevant to the product the customer has purchased can help drive user generated content.
+- Gather content from your customers: Automating messages such as reviews and feedback that are relevant to the product the customer has purchased can help drive user-generated content.
 This captured data can then be used to inform future personalisation decisions.

-- Personalise email subject lines: Email is so effective because you can deliver a message direct to a customer’s inbox.
+- Personalise email subject lines: Email is so effective because you can deliver a message directly to a customer’s inbox.
 However, there are lots of brands also doing this which can make it tricky to stand out from the crowd.
 Personalising your email subject lines can help increase conversions, highlighting the value behind tailored messaging.

 By creating automation workflows based on customer data, you can effectively encourage your customers to convert with you.
-Using an email marketing automation platform like Wired Plus can help you do this with ease, delivering personalised content and messaging based on your user’s interests, behaviour and their stage in the shopping journey.
+Using an email marketing automation platform like Wired Plus can help you do this with ease, delivering personalised content and messaging based on your user’s interests, behaviour and stage in the shopping journey.
 Lewis Jackson, Account Manager at Wired Plus, shared his thoughts on the importance of email personalisation:

 “Personalising emails is all about driving relevancy with the individual by leveraging data you have about them whether it’s their basic contact details or past interactions such as order history.
 The more relevant you can make this interaction, the higher the engagement and bottom-line conversions will be.
 You’ll also see an increased customer lifetime value.”